“Can I market in an industry I’ve never worked in?”

 You need to be where they’re looking for your services or where they will be thinking about related services.

 Example: try talking to real estate companies.
 Many home buyers intend to do some renovation.
 (If that’s what you do) Having a trusted referral, like the person you bought the house from, offers a higher chance of ROI.
 You’d have to give up what?
-Maybe 10% off the top of a job that you got paid for and made your money on already?
+Maybe 10% off the top of a job that you got paid for and made your money on already? - Value proposition:

 Why should they pick you over others?